-Closing Remarks by Mr. Haruhiko Kuroda, President, Asian Development Bank at The Second ADF XI Replenishment Meeting, 6 December, 2011, Pan Pacific Sonargaon Hotel, Dhaka, Bangladesh
+Closing remarks by ADB President Haruhiko Kuroda at the Second ADF XI Replenishment Meeting on December 6, 2011 in Pan Pacific Sonargaon Hotel, Dhaka, Bangladesh

 Your Excellency Dr. Rahman, Madame Chair, Ladies and Gentlemen,

 We have had a very fruitful second ADF XI Replenishment Meeting.
 The rich discussions over the past two days reflect our strong commitment to fighting poverty in our region, and a true spirit of partnership.
 We have listened carefully to all of your points.
 Your valuable comments and suggestions will guide our progress during the ADF XI replenishment and beyond.

 Let me now make a few observations about our discussions.

 We started the discussion with the IED study.
 This session, and subsequent sessions, showed that ADF has been effectively utilized to support poverty reduction in recipient countries.
 At the same time, analyses and discussions identified a number of areas where further efforts for improvement are needed.
 I particularly noted your views on the need for further strengthening project outcomes, approaches for inclusive growth and gender equality, and support for good governance.